-There will be a multi-use room available on the ground floor for personal or reflective use.
+There will be a multi-use room available for personal or reflective use.
 To use this room, please see a member of staff on the main information desk.

 If you have any queries regarding school and college visits to the Summer Science Exhibition, please contact email@example.com